All Episodes

 Messiah birth scenes deleted due to lack of three wise men and a virgin.

-Okay, folks, remember it's open line Friday.
+Okay, folks, remember it's Open Line Friday.

 We'll get to your phone calls hopefully sooner today than we do usually.

-Take a brief time out here, come back with all the rest of the program right after this.
+Come back with all the rest of the program right after this.

-One of my favorite moments last night in the Charlie Gibson interview with Sarah Palin was her her reply to her lack of experience.
+One of my favorite moments last night in the Charlie Gibson interview with Sarah Palin was her reply to her lack of experience.

-I love this, because this is essentially a point that I have been making.
+I love this because this is essentially a point that I have been making.

 She said there are lots of people in Washington with big fat old resumes who have plenty of experience in doing the wrong things.

-And what kind of experience, what kind of qualification is being wrong all the time.
+And what kind of experience, what kind of qualification is being wrong all the time?

-Now she didn't say that.
+Now, she didn't say that.

 I added that, but that's what she means.

-Now look what we got here, folks.
+Now, look what we got here, folks.

 We have John McCain, we have Barack Obama, we have Joe Biden.

-Congress is in single digit approval numbers.
+Congress is in single-digit approval numbers.

-And against these three members of the most despised political institution in our country, we have a fresh face.
+And against these three members of the most despised political institution in our country, we have a fresh face who seems to share the values that most Americans share.

 She can convey them in a pleasant, effective, confident, authoritative, humorous manner.